Kcr19/gcp-retail-insights-framework/README.md

 **Cloud Shell** \
 None

-### Authentication & Project Setup \
+### Authentication & Project Setup
-The Retail Model uses ADC to build the required GCP infrastructure.
+The Retail Insights Framework uses ADC to build the required GCP infrastructure.
-This step is needed only if your running Retail Model from your local machine Open command prompt.
+This step is needed only if your running Retail Insights Framework from your local machine Open command prompt.
 To create your credentials file run the following command - \
 ``gcloud auth application-default login ``\
 Optional: To list all the project properties, run: \